-A new year means exciting additions to the ever-changing UNOH Fanzone experience!
-This Coke Zero Sugar 400 weekend, celebrate together at the “World Center of Racing” with our nation’s heroes and check out historic military vehicles all weekend long inside the DAYTONA infield!
+With the region’s largest fireworks display, Medal of Honor recipients, and more, there’s so many patriotic ties this Independence Day weekend at DAYTONA!
+This Coke Zero Sugar 400 weekend, celebrate together at the “World Center of Racing” with our nation’s heroes and check out historic military vehicles all weekend long inside UNOH Fanzone and around the facility!

 1987 AM General M998 Humvee

-The vehicles will be on display under the FPL Solar Pavilion inside UNOH Fanzone Thursday, July 5 through Saturday, July 7.
+These vehicles and much more will be on display inside UNOH Fanzone Thursday, July 4 through Saturday, July 6.